Avomine tablets (promethazine 25mg) medication to prevent and control travel sickness available to buy online from Dr Fox.Start order

 Dr Fox prices are 25%–50% lower than other UK online clinics.

 UK delivery only: £2.90 per consultation via Royal Mail Tracked 24 Signed For (1-2 working days with tracking).

 Parcel forwarding services are not permitted.
 Use only UK home or work delivery address.

 Returns and refunds - unwanted items can be returned within 14 working days for a full refund.

 Avomine tablets contain promethazine which belongs to a group of medicines called phenothiazines.
-Avomine is an anti-emetic (anti-sickness drug) which helps to prevent, and treat nausea and vomiting, including travel sickness, and vertigo.
+Avomine is an antihistamine and antiemetic (anti-sickness drug) which helps to prevent and treat nausea and vomiting, including travel sickness and vertigo.

 Preventing travel sickness

 - Long journeys: take one tablet each night at bedtime starting the night before you travel.